bombercorny/The-Data-Warehouse-Toolkit/Chapter1/notes.md

     - all fact tables have two or more foreign keys that connect to the dimensions primary keys
     - fact tables generally also have their own primary key composed of a subset of the foreign keys --> often called composite key

-    ##  Dimension Tables for Descriptive Context
+###  Dimension Tables for Descriptive Context
 - The dimension tables contain the textual context associated with a business process measurement event
 - It is not uncommon for a dimension table to have 50 to 100 attributes
 - Dimension attributes serve as the primary source of query constraints, groupings, and report labels
 - dimension tables typically are highly denormalized with fl attened many-to-one relationships within a single dimension table

-## Facts and Dimensions Joined in Star Schema
--
+## Kimball Dimensional Modeling Techniques Overview
+### Fundamental Concepts
+**Gather Business Requirements and Data Realities**
+- first understand the business -> sessions with business owners
+- understand source data -> sessions with source system owners

+**Collaborative Dimensional Modeling Workshops**
+- design the dimensional models in collaboration with the end-users -> use workshops to further understand the requirements